cjacker/opensource-toolchain-bouffalo-lab/README.md

 make flash
 ```

-You may need to set 'BL_SDK_BASE' to your bl_mcu_sdk dir if using 'out sdk build'.
+You may need to set 'BL_SDK_BASE' to your bouffalo_sdk dir if using 'out sdk build'.

-**Update Mar 7 2023 : Finally I decided to remove all contents about how to use 'bflb-mcu-tool' / 'bflb-iot-tool' and 'blisp', it make things complex, the best way to program firmwares built with bl_mcu_sdk is 'make flash'. it is more simpler for beginners.**
+**Update Mar 7 2023 : Finally I decided to remove all contents about how to use 'bflb-mcu-tool' / 'bflb-iot-tool' and 'blisp', it make things complex, the best way to program firmwares built with bouffalo_sdk is 'make flash'. it is more simpler for beginners.**

 ### for M1s_BL808_SDK